 In general, all these substances are fairly reactive, can be damaging to mucous membranes, and upon longer exposures, will irritate skin.
 Fortunately, they polymerize to form an inert substance soon after being exposed to water, alcohols, and many other common substances - so they pose little danger to the environment, and do not bioaccumulate.

 Isocyanates tend to be pretty dangerous if inhaled - enough to earn some of the water-clear HMDI and IPDI formulations a nice "toxic" label in Canada and in the EU.
-Nevertheless, the extremely low vapor pressure of these chemicals - around one million times lower than water - means that if you are using them for resin casting at room temperature, you have very little to worry about.
+Nevertheless, the extremely low vapor pressure of these chemicals - around one million times lower than water - means that if you are using them for casting reasonably sized parts at room temperature, you have very little to worry about.
 Within the scope of this guide, the main things to avoid is getting the substance into your eyes and spilling it in large quantities.
 Use eye protection, wear latex or vinyl gloves, and keep your workplace safe and clutter-free.

-Now, as hinted earlier, several manufacturers resort to more reactive and more volatile isocyanates, such as toluene diisocyanate (TDI) or hexamethylene diisocyanate (HDI); I recommend avoiding these, but if you have no choice, good ventilation, gloves, and safety glasses are a must.
+Now, as hinted earlier, several manufacturers resort to more reactive and more volatile isocyanates, such as toluene diisocyanate (TDI) or hexamethylene diisocyanate (HDI); I recommend avoiding these, but if you have no choice, really good ventilation, gloves, and safety glasses are absolutely a must.

 Note: a small proportion of industry workers frequently exposed to significant concentrations of isocyanates eventually develop hypersensitivity to the compound.
 Although this is very unlikely to happen when working with room temperature casting formulations, you should obviously seek medical attention if you have difficulty breathing within several hours of working with this or any other exotic chemical.